techservicesillinois/aws-enterprise-vpc/README.md

 ## Known Issues
 ---------------

-* After adding a VPC Peering Connection to pcx_ids, each subsequent run rebuilds the route table entries correponding to the peering connection (e.g. `module.public1-a-net.subnet.aws_route.pcx`).
-This appears to be a consequence of https://github.com/hashicorp/terraform/issues/3449 and will hopefully be fixed by a future Terraform release.

 * Due to https://github.com/hashicorp/terraform/issues/12935, removing previously-configured VPC Peering Connections by emptying `pcx_ids` may result in errors like this:

   > module.public1-a-net.module.subnet.data.aws_vpc_peering_connection.pcx: list "var.pcx_ids" does not have any elements so cannot determine type.